Maximal chirality transfer in the photon-graviton conversion in the early universe: Introduction

-Various observational probes have confirmed the presence of magnetic fields in the galaxies and galaxy clusters with the typical strength of ${\cal O} (\mu$G) coherent over the scales of kpc to Mpc~\cite{1994-Kronberg-Rept.Prog.Phys.,1996-Beck.etal-ARAA,2002-Widrow-Rev.Mod.Phys.,2004-Vallee-NAR,2004-Gaensler.Beck.etal-AstroRev,2004-Giovannini-IJMPD,2007-Barrow.etal-PhyRep,2011-Kandus.Kunze.Tsagas-PhysRept,2013-Durrer.Neronov-Arxiv,2016-Subramanian-Arxiv}.
+Various observational probes have confirmed the presence of magnetic fields in the galaxies and galaxy clusters with the typical strength of ${\cal O} (\mu$G) coherent over the scales of kpc to Mpc~\cite{1994-Kronberg-Rept.Prog.Phys.,1996-Beck.etal-ARAA,2001-Grasso.etal-PhyRep,2002-Widrow-Rev.Mod.Phys.,2004-Vallee-NAR,2004-Gaensler.Beck.etal-AstroRev,2004-Giovannini-IJMPD,2007-Barrow.etal-PhyRep,2011-Kandus.Kunze.Tsagas-PhysRept,2013-Durrer.Neronov-Arxiv,2016-Subramanian-Arxiv}.
 The origin of these magnetic fields is still unknown.
 Moreover, the FERMI and High Energy Stereoscopic System (HESS) measurements of GeV $\gamma$-rays from TeV blazars provide a lower bound of $\sim 10^{-16}\,\rm{G}$ on the magnetic fields in intergalactic voids with a coherence length of Mpc or larger~\cite{2010-Neronov.Vovk-Sci}.
-This suggests that these magnetic fields might be of primordial origin, which are generated in the early universe and later amplified due to dynamo mechanism~\cite{1988-Turner.Widrow-PRD,1991-Ratra-Apj.Lett,1991-Vachaspati-PLB,1993-Dolgov-PRD,2007-Martin.Yokoyama-JCAP,2011-Byrnes.Jain-JCAP,Ferreira:2013sqa,Ferreira:2014hma,2019-Kushwaha.Shankaranarayanan-PRD,2020-Bamba.Odintsov.etal-JCAP,2021-Giovannini-JCAP,Tripathy:2021sfb,Tripathy:2022iev}.
+This suggests that these magnetic fields might be of primordial origin, which are generated in the early universe, such as during inflation and reheating~\cite{1988-Turner.Widrow-PRD,1991-Ratra-Apj.Lett,2007-Martin.Yokoyama-JCAP,2011-Byrnes.Jain-JCAP,Ferreira:2013sqa,Ferreira:2014hma,Kobayashi:2014sga,Fujita:2019pmi,2019-Kushwaha.Shankaranarayanan-PRD,2020-Bamba.Odintsov.etal-JCAP,2021-Giovannini-JCAP,Tripathy:2021sfb,Tripathy:2022iev}, phase-transition~\cite{1991-Vachaspati-PLB,1993-Dolgov-PRD,Durrer:2003ja}, etc, and later amplified due to dynamo mechanism.
+Amongst these scenarios, the inflationary mechanisms generate sufficiently strong magnetic fields with large coherence lengths, which could even be larger than the horizon size.
+As we shall discuss later, a necessary requirement for the photon-graviton conversion to happen efficiently is that the photon wavelength must be smaller than the coherence length of the background magnetic field.
 The EM field (massless photon) has two transverse degrees of freedom --- left- and right-circular polarizations, which are associated with the left- and right-handed helicity modes.
 When both polarization modes evolve identically (i.e., following the same dispersion relation), the resulting EM field is non-helical (or non-chiral).
 In contrast, if the modes propagate differently, such as one being amplified while the other is attenuated, the EM field becomes helical (or chiral), resulting in a net non-zero helicity~\cite{2011-Durrer.Hollenstein.Jain-JCAP,2020-Kushwaha.Shankaranarayanan-PRD}.
 The presence of magnetic fields in the early universe influences various cosmological processes, providing an avenue to constrain their properties~\cite{2019-Jedamzik.Saveliev-PRL,2021-Kushwaha.Shankaranarayanan-PRD}.